macrobiotus/ships_and_bugs/README.md

     * using ASV (**done**) and 99% clustered data - **not done**
     * include Procrustes visualization if desirable - **done**
   * formalize implementation of `/Users/paul/Documents/CU_combined/Github/500_80_mixed_effect_model.R`
-    * between UNIFRAC and Jacquard distances
+    * between UNIFRAC and Jacquard  distances (and observed OTUs?)
     * using ASV and 99% clustered data
   * accommodate different Rarefaction depths
+  * check if diversity is depauperated in high-traffic ports
   * matrix conflation of different sample pair Unifrac distances should be done using `mean` and not `median`
     * **not yet done** in function `get_distance_matrix_means_current_port_matrix_at_sample_count` of `/Users/paul/Documents/CU_combined/Github/500_05_UNIFRAC_behaviour.R`
     * done in function `fill_collapsed_responses_matrix` of `/Users/paul/Documents/CU_combined/Github/500_00_functions.R`